mdklatt/serial-python/doc/tutorial.md

     DatetimeType("'%Y-%m-%d'")  # single-quoted date string

+### Escaped Delimiters ###

+Nonsignificant delimiter values need to be escaped when reading data with a `DelimitedReader`.
+If the `esc` argument is defined when initializing the reader, a delimiter value immediately following the escape value is ignored when splitting the line into fields.
+If output written with a `DelimitedWriter` needs to be compatible with a `DelimiteReader`, use the appropriate `esc` argument when initializing the writer.

+    # Write/read escaped delimiters, e.g. "Dallas\, TX"
+    writer = DelimitedWriter(stream, fields, delim=",", esc="\\")
+    reader = DelimitedReader(stream, fields, delim=",", esc="\\")

 ### Nonstandard Line Endings ###

 By default, lines of text are assumed to end with the newline character, but